CocoaPods/blog.cocoapods.org/_posts/2015-02-21-Test-Jammin.markdown

 Date: A weekend in late April / early May
 Locations: NYC / SF / + More

 We have picked out 200 pods without tests, or with very low test coverage, ordered by [popularity][2].
-These are assigned randomly to interested contributors via an IRC bot.
+These are assigned randomly to interested contributors.
 They then will aim to:

 * Add tests to the library.
 * Add [Travis CI][3].
 * Add [Coveralls Support][4].
 * Submit a Pull Request to the original repo.

-We will be operating an IRC room with a lot of high high profile names in Cocoa testing over the weekend offering advice.
+We will be operating a chat room with a lot of high high profile names in Cocoa testing over the weekend offering advice.
 So if testing is new to you, it may be  a perfect time to start.

 Which tool each contributor chooses to write tests is up to the owner of a library.
 This isn’t about wrestling control from them, but supporting the project.
 They could prefer [XCTest][5], [Specta][6] / [Expecta][7] , [Kiwi][8] or [Cedar][9].
 Each project will, ideally, have an issue stating this upfront.
 If not, it’s up to the contributor to decide.